Bike Stores that Sell the Specialized Turbo Levo 2021:

 Specialized Turbo Levo Drive S

-I guess the Brose automotive experience made them to also built this Drive S motor using a belt driven system.
+I guess the Brose automotive experience helped them to build this Drive S motor using a belt-driven system.

 Belt drive motors are particularly good in terms of low vibration and noise.

-One of the things that makes this motor nice is the compound used to built the casing – magnesium.
-It basically weights less than any other e-bike standard motor.
+One of the things that makes this motor pleasant is the compound used to build the casing – magnesium.
+It basically weighs less than any other e-bike standard motor.

-In addition to the above, the non-treated inserts is a good advance compared to the previous Brose versions.
+In addition to the above, the non-treated inserts are an excellent advance compared to the previous Brose versions.

-For those that love to put things together, this configuration will reduce the possibility of getting damage any sensitive connection.
+For those who love to put things together, this configuration will reduce the possibility of damaging any sensitive connection.

-As any other e-MTB, this one is a Class 2 pedal assisted.
+As with any other e-MTB, this one is a Class 2 pedal-assisted.
 On saying that, the maximum speed will be 25 km/hr (15.5 mph).

 I know that most motors will create resistance when not powered.
 This is not the case for the nominal 250W Brose motor.
 It has a double freewheel system to make the ride as smooth as possible.

-As for the torque side, I’m quite impress with what it can deliver.
+As for the torque side, I was pretty impressed with what it can deliver.
 The 90Nm will be more than enough to get you climbing without hassle.

-As mentioned before, the tires on the Specialized Levo Turbo are acceptable, right? but having such torque makes me wonder if the rear one should have a more aggressive tread.
+As mentioned before, the tires are acceptable, but having such torque makes me wonder if the rear one should have a more aggressive tread.

-The Turbo Levo full suspension electric mountain bike was built to perform well regardless of how hard the trail is.
+The Turbo Levo full suspension electric mountain bike was built to perform well regardless of the trail’s complexity.

 To power the nominal 250w Bose motor, these guys decided to install the battery in the frame’s down-tube.

-It is not surprising its location since trail e-bikes perform better when the whole system is balanced.
+It is not surprising that trail e-bikes perform better when the whole system is balanced.

 – Integration of a Battery Management System (BMS).

-- A charging socket that is located on the side of the frame, very accessible.
+– A charging socket is located on the side of the frame, which is very accessible.

 – Alternative to remove the battery to reduce the overall e-bike weight (29 kg (64lb)).

-I know these are just number for some of you but knowing the chemistry combination will determine how far you will go on a single charge (discussed below).
+I know these are just numbers for some of you but knowing the chemistry combination will determine how far you will go on a single charge (discussed below).